On Bowen's entropy inequality and almost specification for flows: Introduction

-for all $\Phi-$invariant measure $\mu$ and the equality is always true if $\mu$ is ergodic. \end{maintheorem}
+for { every} $\Phi-$invariant measure $\mu$, and the equality is always true if $\mu$ is ergodic. \end{maintheorem}

-This result is a generalization of the main result of \cite{Wang-Chen-Lin-Wu}.
-Our approach is based in comparing the generic points for the flow with those of the time-1 map (see Theorem \ref{teoC} and \ref{conten}).
-Note that this task is not obvious, because ergodic measures for the flow may be not an ergodic measure for the time-1 map.
-This implies that generic points for the flow respect to $\mu$ may be not a generic point for the time-1 map with respect to $\mu$.
-An immediate consequence of Theorem B is
+{Theorem \ref{teoB} gives a version for flows of the inequality (\ref{desBowenint}) and generalizes the main result in \cite{Wang-Chen-Lin-Wu}.} Our approach is {based on} comparing the generic points for the flow with those of the time-1 map (see Theorem \ref{teoC} and \ref{conten}).
+Note that this task is not evident { because an ergodic measure for the flow may be not ergodic for the time-1 map.} This implies that generic points for the flow with respect to $\mu$ may not be a generic points for the time-1 map with respect to $\mu$.
+Theorem \ref{teoB}, gives a sufficient condition for a flow to be saturated in terms of its time-one map.